thaiwoy99/Movie-WatchList/README.md

 There is a button in the Watchlist.html which enables a user to remove movie from their Watchlist

 ### Built with

 - HTML
 - CSS custom properties
-- Grid
+- grid
--JavaScript
+- Javascript
--local storage
+- localStorage